mikeoleary/mikeoleary.github.io/_posts/2024-07-24-active-standby-bigip-no-DNAT-on-ALB.md

 ---
 layout: single
-title:  "Active/Standby BIG-IP's behind Azure LB with Floating IP (no DNAT) on Azure LB"
+title:  "Transparent load balancing in Azure, Part 2"
 categories: [azure]
 tags: [azure]
 excerpt: "Here's the details for a specific BIG-IP set up behind Azure LB. " #this is a custom variable meant for a short description to be displayed on home page
 ---

-This article was prompted by a [previous article](https://community.f5.com/kb/technicalarticles/transparent-load-balancing-in-azure/281678), where I had read about this solution but was looking for more detailed instructions.
+This article is intended to be a sequel to a previous article I read, but did not author, titled  [Transparent Load Balancing in Azure](https://community.f5.com/kb/technicalarticles/transparent-load-balancing-in-azure/281678).
+If you read this article, you may see I've left a [comment](https://community.f5.com/kb/technicalarticles/transparent-load-balancing-in-azure/281678/comments/281681) that briefly describes some necessary details left out of the original article.

 This article covers an advanced scenario for running an Active/Standby BIG-IP pair behind Azure LB.
 Read and follow these instructions **all** of the following conditions are met:
 1. You want to run 2x BIG-IP devices in Active/Standby configuration
-2. You want to provide High Availability between BIG-IP devices using Azure LB
+2. You plan to use Azure LB to provide High Availability (HA), as opposed to other methods like DNS or the Cloud Failover Extension
 3. Your intention is to have your BIG-IP's Virtual Server ip address (VIP) be the same as the frontend ipconfig on the Azure LB.
 4. You have checked the "Floating IP" checkbox on your Azure LB rule that forwards traffic to BIG-IP

 #### Options for High Availability (HA) of Network Virtual Appliances (NVA's) in Azure
 This article does not cover the advantages and disadvantages of different methods to achieve HA in Azure.
-Broadly speaking, there are multiple approaches:
+There are multiple approaches:
 - **Azure Load Balancer**.
 This approach uses a simple, L4 load balancer in Azure to disaggregate traffic across multiple devices.
   - Active/Standby, Active/Active, or multiple standalone devices are options here.
   - _This article focuses on a scenario using Active/Standby BIG-IP devices behind Azure LB, when the "Floating IP" checkbox is checked on the Azure LB rule._